 Dip General Adult Nursing Reg NMC for 40 years, now retired.

 My life's work has been with people in various scenarios and it is important to me that we make that connection with each other.

 I have had several years counselling experience within the NHS primary care setting and through that have worked with a broad age group of clients experiencing a wide range of difficulties.
 These include bereavement and loss, anxiety, depression, long term physical illness, relationship problems, sexual and domestic abuse, low self esteem, self harm and disordered eating.
 I also have an interest in supporting people who have a loved one with an addiction.
-I currently work with people who have had a cancer diagnosis.
+I worked for several years with people who have had a cancer diagnosis within the NHS.
 This in addition to my private practice.

 I research all areas of my work and am active in my continuing professional and personal development accessing workshops and study days as relevant :

 The Human Being Fully Alive - Seminar Brian Thorne

 Working with Trauma - Trauma Foundation South West